 Johann Strauss international

-It all started with his father: Johann Strauss I (1804-1844) was the first traveling popular musician.
-Following the example of famous traveling virtuosos such as Franz Liszt and Niccolo Paganini, Strauss Senior embarked on concert tours with his orchestra.
-It was extremely hard work, but it yielded money, contacts, press and prestige.
+It all started with his father: Johann Strauss I (1804-1849) was the first well-known traveling musician.
+Inspired by famous itinerant virtuosos like Franz Liszt and Niccolo Paganini, Strauss senior took his orchestra on the road.
+It was hard work, but it brought with it money, contacts, press and prestige..

 Marketing professional

 Nobody came close to the superstar Strauss in terms of popularity.
-The most influential music critic of the time, Eduard Hanslick, commented on Johann Strauss’ 40th birthday in 1884:
+The most influential music critic of the time, Eduard Hanslick, commented on Johann Strauss’ 40th birthday:

 “His popularity is almost immeasurable: Strauss’ melodies can be heard in every part of the world and in our part of the world in almost every home.”